influxdata/docs-v2/content/influxdb/v2.0/reference/flux/stdlib/experimental/integral.md

 ### unit
 ({{< req >}})
-Time duration used when computing the integral.
+Time duration used to compute the integral.

 _**Data type:** Duration_